Hopscotch: Variations

 There are many other forms of hopscotch played across the globe.
 In India it is called Stapu or Kit Kit in Hindi, Nondi/Paandi (Tamil), Thokkudu billa (Telugu) or Kith-Kith, Kunte Bille (Kannada).
 In Spain and some Latin American countries, it is called rayuela, although it may also be known as golosa or charranca.
 In France marelle is the name for the game.

 In Turkey, it is Seksek (from sek, "to hop").
 In Russian it is known as классики (klássiki, diminutive for the word meaning "classes").
 In Bulgaria, the game is referred to as дама (dama) which means "lady".

 In Poland, it appears in two forms: klasy ("classes") which has a rectangular shape and no marker (instead, players call out names of various items of a given class, e.g. colours or flowers, while jumping on successive fields); and pajac ("buffoon") which has a human shape and uses a thrown marker, e.g. a piece of glass or stone.

-In Sweden the game is named hoppa hage (lit. "jumping the garden"), while in Norway it is called paradis, or Paradise.
+In Sweden the game is named hoppa hage (lit. "jumping pasture"), while in Norway it is called paradis, or Paradise.
 In Italy the game is known as campana (meaning "bell"), or mondo ("world").
 In the Netherlands and Flanders, it is called Hinkelen ("skip").
 In Bosnia, Croatia, and Serbia it is called školica, meaning "little school".
 In Malaysia, the most popular variant is called tengteng.

 In Mexico, it is called bebeleche (mamaleche) meaning "drink milk" or avioncito meaning "little plane", after its shape.
 In Cuba and in Puerto Rico it is called "La Peregrina" (meaning "Pilgrim Girl") and the squares represent the 9 rings the pilgrim traveler has to pass in order to reach Heaven from Purgatory, according to Dante's Inferno.

 In Romania the game is called șotron and is widely played by children all over the country.
 In Denmark it is called hinke.
 In Brazil it is called amarelinha, evolved from marelle, the French name for the game that became too closely associated with the radical amarelo (yellow) and its diminutive in -inho/a.